akihikodaki/dts/test_plans/vmdq_test_plan.rst

   user priority field within the VLAN tag and MAC address.

-The VMDQ features are enabled in the ``vmdq`` example application contained in the Intel DPDK, and this application should be used to validate the feature.
+The VMDQ features are enabled in the ``vmdq`` example application contained in the DPDK, and this application should be used to validate the feature.

 Prerequisites